project-chip/connectedhomeip/docs/guides/fabric_synchronization_guide.md

 >>> A new device is added on Endpoint 2.
 ```

+Note: We only need to add the local bridge to the ecosystem to trigger the
+Fabric Sync Setup process.
+In the example above, the Fabric Sync Setup process
+is initiated by the command 'add-bridge' from Ecosystem 1.
+Adding the local
+bridge on the other side is optional.

 ### Pair Light Example to Ecosystem 2

 Since Fabric-Bridge also functions as a Matter server, running it alongside the